-In November of 2015, the Committee engaged PCI-Perrault Consulting Inc. to carry out a review of the Corporation's compensation package for its Board of Directors as well as a Board compensation benchmarking exercise.
+In November of 2015, the Remuneration Committee engaged PCI-Perrault Consulting Inc. to carry out a review of the Corporation's compensation package for its Board of Directors as well as a Board compensation benchmarking exercise.

-During the year ended December 31, 2014, the Corporation did not engage any compensation consultants.
-Consequently, total compensation advisory fees paid to compensation advisors for the years 2015 and 2014 were as follows:
+Consequently, total compensation advisory fees to external advisors for the years 2016 and 2015 were as follows:

-Type of Fee 2015 2014
+Type of Fee 2016 2015

 Executive Compensation Related Fees \$- \$-

-All Other Fees \$12,000 \$-
+All Other Fees \$- \$13,000